One of the main arguments against pipeline companies is that they “destroy the environment”. But…

 After a few years of lean times, pipeline construction is under way again.
 Here in Louisiana, oil and gas transportation infrastructure is growing, which means there’s a big need to clear paths to these pipelines.

 When gas or oil lines become “lost” and unkempt, they also become a safety concern for the community and utility workers.
-That’s why we provide ROW mowing and bush hogging services in addition to tree and stump removal.
+That’s why ROW mowing and bush hogging services are essential in addition to tree and stump removal.

 Marsh Trenching

-When Louisiana companies need to run pipelines, fiber optic cable lines, or other utility lines underground through the swamps and marsh, Stan’s once again is the first name that springs to mind.
+When Louisiana companies need to run pipelines, fiber optic cable lines, or other utility lines underground through the swamps and marsh, Stan’s is the first name that springs to mind.

 Typically, we’ll dig a trench for the pipeline to be buried in, pull the line into position, and then bury it.
 Most oil companies are required to bury their lines for safety purposes, and our machines can do the job right and on schedule.